mapbox/node-pre-gyp/README.md

  - `--build-from-source`
  - `--fallback-to-build`

-Both of these options can be passed as they are or can provide values.
+Both of these options can be passed alone or they can provide values.
 So, in addition to being able to pass `--build-from-source` you can also pass `--build-from-source=myapp` where `myapp` is the name of your module.

 For example: `npm install --build-from-source=myapp`.
 This is useful if: